hackyhacker/PyERNA/doc/source/INSTALL.rst

       conda list

    shows you the installed python packages.
-You should find a pyemma 1.2 (or later) and ipython, ipython-notebook 3.1 (or later).
-If ipython is not up to date, you can still use pyemma, but you won't be able to load our example notebooks.
+You should find a pyerna 1.2 (or later) and ipython, ipython-notebook 3.1 (or later).
+If ipython is not up to date, you can still use pyerna, but you won't be able to load our example notebooks.
 In that case, update it by

    .. code::